emin-grbo/WWDCLounges/index.md

 ### A:
 Sorry about that!
 That’s a known issue in beta 1.
-As a quick workaround to see the same smooth effect today, you can manually cache the resolved images. (edited)
+As a quick workaround to see the same smooth effect today, you can manually cache the resolved images.

-One thing you could try is moving that resolution to be outside of the inner for loop, so it only happens once. (cheating since for the code snippet it only uses the swift bird rather than every symbol like my demo had :sweat_smile:).
+One thing you could try is moving that resolution to be outside of the inner for loop, so it only happens once. (cheating since for the code snippet it only uses the swift bird rather than every symbol like my demo had).

 ---